Concepts

 Memory Resource Management

-Memory modifications are also performed offline.
+Memory modifications are also performed cold.
 The limits are as follows:

 - 1.5 TiB with memory snapshot support